Cultural depictions of spiders: In literature

 The spider gained an evil reputation from the 1842 Biedermeier novella by Jeremias Gotthelf, The Black Spider.
 In this allegorical tale that was adapted to various media, the spider symbolizes evil works and represents the moral consequences of making a pact with the devil.

+Giant spiders guarding a treasure or fortress are prominent in fantasy literature as "The Fortress Unvanquishable, Save for Sacnoth" (1908) by Lord Dunsany and "The Tower of the Elephant" (1933) by Robert E. Howard.
 Atlach-Nacha is the creation of Clark Ashton Smith and first appeared in his short story "The Seven Geases" (1934).
 Atlach-Nacha resembles a huge spider with an almost-human face.
 In the story, Atlach-Nacha is the reluctant recipient of a human sacrifice given to it by the toad-god Tsathoggua.

 Spiders serve as a recurring motif in the works of J. R. R. Tolkien.
 Tolkien included giant spiders in his 1937 book The Hobbit where they roamed Mirkwood, attacking and sometimes capturing the main characters.
 The character of Ungoliant is featured as a spiderlike entity, and as a personification of Night from his earliest writings.
 In The Lord of the Rings, the creature's final surviving daughter Shelob is encountered as Frodo and Sam move through the mountain pass of Cirith Ungol.
 Shelob was featured in the film adaption of the last book of the Lord of the Rings series.
 Although described as giant spiders, Tolkien gave them fictional attributes such as compound eyes, beaks and the spinning of black webs.
 He also resurrected the Old English words cob and lob for "spider".